 The pistol has a good trigger feel that isn’t too heavy, and the universal Safe Action safety mechanism works like a charm.

 The break-over on the trigger is clean and crisp, and the pistol is just plain easy to shoot.

-We really like how you don’t have to completely release the trigger in order to fire follow-on shots thanks to the safety system.
+I really like how you don’t have to completely release the trigger in order to fire follow-on shots thanks to the safety system.

 It allows the trigger to reset with slight forward movement, so you can fire several rounds quickly without a full trigger pull.